jimmygchen/eip4844-devnet/README.md

 docker-compose rm -v
 ```

+To rebuild the image from the latest commits, run `docker-compose build --no-cache`, then start the containers with `docker-compose up`.

 ## Configuration Options

 Below are configurations that can be added to the `.env` file in the project directory: